Chicken Tortilla Soup #glutenfree #caseinfree

 - 1 small avocado, sliced

-- Wash, rinse and dry all of the fresh vegetables (jalapeños, tomatoes and cilantro) before prepping.
+- Wash, rinse and dry all of the fresh vegetables (jalapeños, poblano, tomatoes and cilantro) before prepping.
 Pick off the cilantro leaves and discard the stems.
 Mince most of the cilantro reserving some for garnish.

 - Switch the oven to bake at 450 degrees F. Cut the corn tortillas into strips and place on a baking sheet.
 Spray with olive oil and bake for 10 minutes or until crisp.
 Sprinkle lightly with salt and set aside.

 - Meanwhile, in a large saucepan or 3.5-quart Dutch oven, heat the olive oil over medium heat and add the onions and corn.
 Cook for a few minutes then add the chopped garlic and cook for another minute or so.
-Add the chicken stock, fire-roasted tomatoes (or tomato sauce), jalapeños, black beans, 1 teaspoon seasoned salt, cumin and coriander.
+Add the chicken stock, fire-roasted tomatoes (or tomato sauce), jalapeños, poblano, 1 teaspoon seasoned salt, cumin and coriander.
 Bring to a boil then add the chicken tenders.
 Simmer for 15-20 minutes.
 Carefully remove the chicken and shred with two forks.

 - Add lime juice and cilantro to the soup and salt to taste.
 Cook for a few more minutes.
 Place the shredded chicken into soup bowls.
 Leftover Mexican rice can be added as well if you’ve got some in the fridge.
 Ladle the soup into the bowls and serve with corn tortillas strips, avocado and fresh cilantro on top.